JonnyBro/beatrun/README.md

   **All** of the Beatrun settings can be changed in the configuration menu!
 * Discord and Steam Presence.
 * Localization support.\
-  Available in 5 languages now!
+  Available in 7 languages!
 * Build Mode Tweaks.\
 You can now spawn any prop from Spawn Menu and they will save in your course.
+* Ability to roll after ziplines with CTRL 🤯 (thanks c4nk <3).
 * Ability to get off of ladders - Press CTRL.
 * Ability to remove ziplines that created with *Zipline Gun* - Press RMB.
 * Arrow that shows the next checkpoint.